marijnh/Eloquent-JavaScript/11_async.md

-To isolate ourselves from callbacks altogether, we'll go ahead and also define a wrapper for `defineRequestType` that allows the handler function to return a promise or plain value, and wires that up to the callback for us.
+To isolate ourselves from callbacks altogether, we'll go ahead and also define a wrapper for `defineRequestType` that allows the handler function to return a promise or plain value and wires that up to the callback for us.

 ```{includeCode: true}